Skip to content

 Without these bats, plants would fail at providing food for other wildlife species and surrounding ecosystems.
 Bats are one of the most under-studied animals, even though many of those bats are considered critically endangered, threatened, or vulnerable.

-Forest depleting, inappropriate guano mining and thoughtless tourism have caused a substantial decrease in the populations of bats everywhere.
 International Bat Appreciation Day aims to change the perspective on these misunderstood creatures and encourage people to help protect bats everywhere.

-How to celebrate International Bat Appreciation Day
+How to Celebrate International Bat Appreciation Day

 Want to celebrate these furry, flying creatures of the night?
 Help support your local bat conservation organization by donating or volunteering to protect these adorable creatures.
 Share your love of bats with your friends and family by sharing facts about the different kinds of bats out there in the wild.